sunfounder/robot-hat/docs/source/pythonApi/Servo.rst

 **Constructors**

-``class robot_hat.Servo(pin)`` Create a Servo object associated with the given pin.
+``class robot_hat.Servo(pin)``: Create a Servo object associated with the given pin.
 This allows you to set the angle values.

 Methods
 -------